 Before getting on-air with the RDS signal, you will need to decide on the settings to be used.
 The following RDS services must be set as the first.
-Use the Windows control software and its GUI.
+Use the Windows control software and its GUI or use the embedded website.
 For more experienced users or those without a Windows PC, any terminal programme can be used (see chapter 11).